plblum/jivs/docs/API/JivsServices/ErrorMessagesService.md

 ## Localizing DataTypeParser Error Messages

 When a `DataTypeParser` cannot convert a text value, it returns error information that includes an error code and a Lookup Key.
-Jivs uses those values to request an `errorMessage` and `summaryMessage` from `TextLocalizerService`.
+Jivs uses those values to request an `errorMessage` and `summaryMessage` from `ErrorMessagesService`.

 Most supplied parsers report `DataTypeParserBase.ParserErrorCode`.
 Registering strings for individual data types allows the same parser error code to provide more useful guidance: